 Over the years my work has evolved into a menagerie of large-scale animals, both free standing and as elements of my totem poles.
 Whether they come from land, sea or sky my animals all have an inner joyful spirit, often playful and whimsical, that comes out and makes me feel happy too.

 My studio is on Highway128 in Philo.
 It is a magical place filled with joy and happiness where my works in progress come to life all around me.
 I enjoy meeting people who are traveling through Anderson Valley and sharing my passion for my work.
-Be sure to join my on-line community to have a front row seat to see what's happening at The Pot Shop!
+If you can't come see me in person, be sure to join my on-line community to have a front row seat to see what's happening at The Pot Shop!